serverless/dashboard/docs/concepts/tags.md

 * **http.status_code** - This will be the http status code set on the response *200*

-* **service.name** This a resource name for the service that your function or contain is running in. *console-node-http-api*
+* **service.name** This a resource name for the service that your function or container is running in.
+For Serverless Framwork users this will combine your Stage, Service Name, and function name. *console-node-http-api*
 * **service.namespace** The serverless organization app service name assigned to this code.
 This can be specified as the service name in the `serverless.yaml` file or will be inherited based in your compute envirionment. *console-node-http-api*

+## Filters ##
+Tags are represented as filters across our [Metrics View](../using/metrics.md) and [Trace Explorer](../using/traces.md).